-Our best ground beef recipes to get you through the latest lockdown include classic comforting dishes such as ragu alla Bolognese and lasagne from Northern Italy, our Cambodian inspired curried beef sausage rolls, a Tex-Mex chilli con carne and nachos, and my recipes for the Russian dumplings pelmeni and Russian piroshki, savoury minced meat-filled hand pies.
+Our best ground beef recipes include classic comforting dishes such as ragu alla Bolognese and lasagne from Northern Italy, our Cambodian inspired curried beef sausage rolls, a Tex-Mex chilli con carne and nachos, and my recipes for the Russian dumplings pelmeni and piroshki, savoury minced meat-filled hand pies.

-If there’s one thing I’ve learnt from this pandemic, it’s to always keep minced meat in the freezer.
+If there’s one handy habit that we formed in the early days of the pandemic, it was to always keep minced meat in the freezer.
 You’ll always find ground beef and pork mince in our fridge, and occasionally I’ll pop a pack of minced chicken meat in there too.
-Chicken, pork and beef mince are versatile, easy to cook with, and affordable.
+Chicken, pork and beef mince are incredibly versatile, easy to cook with, and affordable.

-Before I tell you about our best ground beef recipes – I’ll share our favourite chicken and pork mince recipes in another post – I have a favour to ask.
+Those dishes also happen to be some of the most comforting dishes.
+Now before I tell you about our best ground beef recipes, I have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve made any of our recipes and enjoyed them, please consider supporting Grantourismo so we can keep creating food stories and recipes.

 You could click through to this post for ways to support Grantourismo, such as booking accommodation, hiring a car or campervan or motorhome, purchasing travel insurance, or booking a tour on Klook or Get Your Guide.
 We’ll earn a small commission if you do, but you won’t pay any extra.